 Your skin regularly creates less collagen as you get older.
 A loss in collagen is one part that causes your skin to fall as you age.
-Using vitamin C on your face may increase your skin’s collagen product, mainly if you consume a lot of time in the sun or low dietary vitamin C.
+Using vitamin C on your face may increase your skin’s collagen production.
+It mainly if you consume a lot of time in the sun or have low dietary vitamin C.

 It reduces the look of under-eye circles.

 These serums can help even out fine lines by plumping and hydrating the under-eye area.